mikerkelly87/Godot_FPS_Template/README.md

 ## Items

 #### Picking Up Weapons
-When you get close to a weapon and you move your crosshair over it, you will be presented with some text to press `E` on the keyboard to pickup the weapon.
+When you get close to a weapon and you hover the crosshair over the weapon, you will be presented with some text to press `E` on the keyboard to pickup the weapon.
 When you pickup a weapon, it will be displayed in the weapon selection section at the top of the screen.
 ![Pickup](gifs/Godot_FPS_pickup.gif)